NATIONAL COMPANY, INC.

 single-ended audio output along with an extra filter choke to take the place

 of the "speaker field coil used as a choke."
+Early versions

-RAO-2 - When WWII began, the Navy wanted minimal radiation from the receiver's Local Oscillator appearing on the antenna.
-This was primarily to allow the receiver to be used in the presence of other shipboard radio equipment without interference.
-There was also the remote possibility that an enemy could "Direction Find" (DF) the radio's position from receiving the LO signal.
+There was also the highly publicized reason for "low radiation receivers."
+There was the remote possibility that an enemy could "Direction Find" (DF) the radio's position from receiving the LO signal.
 It would be possible to also discern at what frequency the receiver was tuned.
-Prior to WWII, many of the Regenerative Medium Wave receivers used on commercial ships could easily be received at a distance of five miles or more - and this was from other commercial ships, not the enemy!
-The Navy believed that if the Germans put their minds to it, they could probably receive and DF inadvertent LO leakage radiation from some types of superheterodyne receivers up to 100 miles away. >>>
+In the late-thirties, many of the Regenerative Medium Wave receivers used on commercial ships could easily be received at a distance of five miles or more - and this was from other commercial ships, not the enemy!
+Most of these types of regenerative receivers had been removed from ships prior to 1940.
+The Navy believed that if the Germans put their minds to it, they could probably receive and DF inadvertent superheterodyne LO leakage radiation on the ship's radio antenna from up to 100 miles away. >>>

->>> Consequently, the Navy came up with a specification of <400pW as the maximum of LO energy could appear on the antenna.
-This assured that the receiver would not cause interference and it would be impossible to receive the LO leakage radiation at any distance away from the ship.
+>>> Consequently, the Navy came up with a specification of <400pW as the maximum of LO energy that could be measured at the antenna input terminals of the receiver.
+This assured that the receiver would not cause interference and it would be impossible to receive the LO leakage as radiation from a ship antenna at any significant distance away from the ship.

 The dial scale background was changed from silver to off-white paint and the articulated dial pointer was eliminated.
 Instead, a rotating dial mounted to the band change shaft indicated which tuning range is selected.
 RAO-2 and some RAO-6 receivers had an ID from National of NC-120 on the control panel for the Crystal Filter (along with the National Co. identification and the "NC" diamond insignia.)